 Ready in less time than waiting for a take-away!

 In a saucepan on a medium high heat fry two small sliced onions in one tablespoon butter and one tablespoon olive oil for one minute.
 Add 400g organic minced pork and brown off.

 Then stir in half a teaspoon of Chinese Five Spice; one sliced red pepper, one small and finely sliced carrot and one shredded cabbage.
 Fry for ten minutes until the cabbage has wilted.
 Season with coconut aminos (a gluten and MSG free soy sauce alternative) and serve with white rice.

 Vegetarian option: Omit the pork but add three beaten eggs per person after the cabbage has wilted, and stir through until the eggs have set.

 One of my favourite fall back recipes!
 Use whatever veggies you have in stock

 Brown off 400g organic minced beef in one tablespoon butter and one tablespoon olive oil in a saucepan over a medium high heat.
 Add a good 200 – 400g of mixed chopped veggies (onions, carrots, celery, peppers, courgettes, mushrooms, garlic etc.) and stir for ten minutes or so.

-Experiment with spices according to what you have in stock but you could try stirring in: two teaspoons ground cumin, one teaspoon ground coriander, half teaspoons each of sea salt, ground pepper, chilli flakes, cinnamon and sweet smoked paprika; and a few whole cardamom pods.
+Experiment with spices according to what you have in stock but you could try stirring in: one teaspoon ground cumin, one teaspoon ground coriander, half teaspoons each of sea salt, ground pepper, chilli flakes, cinnamon and sweet smoked paprika; and a few whole cardamom pods.